 Therefore, where possible, the installation of the new collimators is done by using the empty slots.
 Such a hybrid scenario where both old and new collimators are temporarily kept operational is not favored over a long time scale because this configuration would entail the maintenance of a larger number of devices; nevertheless, this configuration is suitable for the initial commissioning of new collimators.
 The impact on the requirements for the collimator control units should be assessed.

-At the time of writing, .
+At the time of writing, we do not have yet a complete assessment of radiation levels of the present TCSGs.
 In case of high doses, it might be preferable or even necessary to remove the TCSG collimator in order to allow personnel to work in the areas.
 A detailed assessment will be carried out in 2018 depending on the progress with the luminosity performance.
 Presently, no show-stoppers are identified for the intervention on any TCSG slot.

 Detailed numerical studies [7] allowed to spot the best set of four slots for installation of the new TCSPM collimators.
 The optimization mainly took into account impedance reduction, energy deposition and induced thermos-mechanical stresses, and cleaning inefficiency.
 Table 2 lists the chosen slots for both B1 and B2.
 The TCSM slot is used whenever available, hence the new TCSPMs are added downstream of the respective TCSG.
 The only exception is the TCSM.D4L7.B1, where the crystal is installed; hence, the TCSG.D4L7.B1 will be replaced by the new TCSPM.
 If tests probing the endurance of the stripes of the TCSPM.D4R7.B2 will be carried out in 2018, then this collimator will be replaced with the new TCSPM; otherwise, the TCSPM prototype will remain in the TCSM slot, and the upstream TCSG.D4R7.B2 will be exchanged with the TCSPM.